lukasodaniel/AlphaZeroConnect4Assistant/README.md

 device_lib.list_local_devices() # output should include multiple device descriptions one of which containing "GPU" under the name field
 ```

 It is very possible that didn't work, there seem to be a few issues with versions of Tensorflow and newer NVIDIA drivers/tools.
-To reiterate, with these versions of Keras and Tensorflow on Olympia CUDA Toolkit 8.0 and cuDNN v5.1 ran properly.
+To reiterate, with these versions of Keras and Tensorflow on Olympia CUDA Toolkit 8.0 and cuDNN v5.1 ran properly however with any other combination there were issues.

 ## Running the Jupyter Notebook

 The basic idea of most of the functionality can be viewed in the run.ipynb notebook.
+It contains the basic training loop as well as the fundamental way to use the trained net for suggesting moves.

 ### Running locally